mapsync/paintsville-advisory/src/pages/blog/2020-04-12-boil-water-advisory.md

 ---
 templateKey: blog-post
-title: Boil WATER ADVISORY
+title: Boil Water Advisory
-date: 2020-04-12T21:46:32.205Z
+date: 2020-04-12T21:56:37.307Z
 ---
 BOIL WATER ADVISORY

-APRIL 12, 2020
+April 12, 2020

-DUE TO A LINE BREAK, ALTHOUGH NO CONTAMINATION HAS BEEN CONFIRMED, PAINTSVILLE UTILITIES HAS VOLUNTARILY ISSUED A BOIL WATER ADVISORY FOR THE FOLLOWING AREAS:

-Beginning on Second Street in Paintsville from Euclid Avenue to College Street.
+Due to a power outage at the pump station, although no contamination has been confirmed, Paintsville Utilities has voluntarily issued a boil water advisory for our customers on RT 40 East from the bottom of Spicy Mountain to the top of the hill, including Spring Knob and Bart Branch.

 THIS ADVISORY IS BEING ISSUED AS A PRECAUTIONARY MEASURE AND IS IN EFFECT UNTIL FURTHER NOTICE.